csf-dev/CSF.Validation/CSF.Validation.Documentation/articles/index.md

 # Introduction

-To begin using the **CSF.Validation** framework you must follow these three conceptual steps:
+Using the **CSF.Validation** framework involves following these three conceptual steps.
+Each is a link to further detail.

 1. [Configure the framework]
 2. [Define how objects should be validated]